UPDATED; April 14, 2022

 The ski area has two base areas; North and South.
-In the Homewood Resort Master Plan the North Base will be the location of the Village with a 75 room Five Star Hotel, four Lodge style buildings with a maximum of ninety-one residential condominiums, approximately 13 employee housing units, underground guest parking, a three story parking structure for day skiers, commercial space for shops and food service and ski area base facilities.
-The South Base will be entirely residential with a maximum of 48 Ski-in/Ski-out Chalets and a three story Lodge with 47 multi-family condominiums.
+In the Homewood Project Overview the North Base will be the location of the Village/Pedestrian Core with Club Facilities; dining, lounge, fitness center and kids club.
+There will be several residential buildings with large three and four bedroom luxury condominiums. as well as 10 – 20 guest rooms, employee housing units, an amphitheater, underground guest parking, commercial space for shops and ski area base facilities.
+The South Base will be primarily residential with the following facilities; ski services, dining/lounge, health and safety and parking.